-The Icahn School of Medicine is home to investigators involved in cutting-edge research on all levels.
-Many serve as mentors to medical students by teaching them how to formulate a hypothesis, develop a research proposal and carry out a research project.
+The Icahn School of Medicine at Mount Sinai is home to investigators involved in cutting-edge research on all levels.
+Many serve as mentors to medical students by teaching them how to formulate a hypothesis, develop a research proposal, and carry out a research project.

-The faculty and staff of the Medical Student Research Office are committed to guiding students through their research project and, in many cases, their career path.
-Working with a mentor offers numerous benefits, such as learning from established experts in your chosen discipline, developing grant-writing skills and enhancing your presentation delivery.
+The faculty and staff of the Medical Student Research Office are committed to guiding students through their research projects and, in many cases, their career path.
+Working with a mentor offers numerous benefits, such as learning from established experts in your chosen discipline, developing grant-writing skills, and enhancing your presentation delivery.

 Steps for Choosing a Mentor

-If you want to carry out a summer research project, you should begin exploring your subject and identifying potential mentors during the spring semester.
+If you want to carry out a summer research project, you should begin exploring your subject and identifying potential mentors during the fall semester.

 Once you have found someone researching your desired subject, send an email to ask whether they have any ongoing projects suitable for a summer research project.
-You would follow the same process for a Scholarly Year, INSPIRE, or other program).
+You would follow the same process for a Scholarly Year or other program.
 If the proposed mentor has projects available, make an appointment to talk further in person.